-Both of them apply a pull method, which means that employees are able to pull work from previous stages, rather than it being pushed onto them, no matter how busy they are
+Both are implementations of a pull method, which means, that employees are able to pull work from previous stages, rather than it being pushed onto them, no matter how busy they are.

-In software development, where they are most popularly used, they both promote reusable software (as it is fully usable after each sprint)
+In software development, where these methods are most popularly used, both promote reusable software, as it is fully usable after each sprint.

-They both need the team to be well organized and to stay organized.
+They both need the team to be well organized, and to be able to stay that way.

-The speed of the implementation of changes - high in Scrum, low in Kanban
+The speed at which changes are implemented - high in Scrum, low in Kanban.

-Demand of commitment from the team - they need to apply themselves to Scrum in order for it work, but committing to Kanban is optional
+Demand for commitment from the team - they need to apply themselves to Scrum in order for it work, but committing to Kanban is optional.

-The way the teams are compiled - in Scrum the teams need to be multi-functional, in Kanban they don't
+The way the teams are compiled - in Scrum, teams need to be multi-functional, in Kanban they don't.

-The preciseness of the WIP limits - with Scrum the work in progress is limited per one sprint, while in Kanban the limits apply to any given point of the project.
+The preciseness of WIP limits - with Scrum, work in progress is limited per one sprint, while in Kanban, the limits apply to a given point of the project.